Skip to main content

 When starting a new project with Paima Engine, you can choose to either go completely barebones, or use an included template to bootstrap with all of the essentials

-Lastly to finish the initialization process off, simply go into the generic-game-template folder and run npm run initialize.
+Lastly to finish the initialization process off, simply go into the rock-paper-scissors folder and run npm run initialize.
 This will install all of the packages and set the project up to be ready for you to start coding.

 Packing Your Game Code